PGY1 Pharmacy Residency

 Vacation / Professional / Sick leave

 All residents will participate in the UCSF Health Paid Time Off (PTO) program.
 Residents accrue PTO and Extended Sick Time (EST) based on the appointment type, number of hours on pay status, and years of qualifying service.
-Residents will earn approximately 21 days of PTO per year and approximately six days of EST. Additionally, residents receive 10 days of paid professional leave which may be used to attend professional meetings or professional job interviews.
+Residents will earn 10 days of vacation and 12 days of sick leave annually.
+Additionally, residents receive 10 days of paid professional leave which may be used to attend professional meetings or professional job interviews.

 Travel Stipend